openstack-archive/dragonflow/doc/source/specs/publish_subscribe_abstraction.rst

-**df-db** CLI tool also needs to be enhanced to support publish-subscribe notifications as it can be used to bind ports to specific compute nodes
+**df-db** CLI tool also needs to be enhanced to support publish-subscribe notifications as it can be used to bind ports to specific compute nodes.

 Subscriber